ArcNLET-Py/ArcNLET-Py/docs/UserManual/loadestimation.rst

 nitrification, and denitrification from the plumes originating from the OSTDS.
 Furthermore, the module has a mass output load estimation for each water body (indexed by FID) and plumes that do not intersect a water body.
-The Load Estimation Module (Figure 2‑15) calculates the load to the target water body by summing the individual contributions of each plume for each water body.
+The Load Estimation Module (Figure 5-1) calculates the load to the target water body by summing the individual contributions of each plume for each water body.

 .. figure:: ./media/loadestimationMedia/media/image1.png
    :align: center
    :alt: A screenshot of a computer screen Description automatically generated
-   :width: 4.5in
-   :height: 2.61111in

-   Figure 2‑15: The Load Estimation Module.
+   Figure 5-1: The Load Estimation Module.

 Input
 -----